Yuemashi/spatiocyte-docs/install.rst

 The window shown in Figure 1 should appear.
 Congratulations!
 You have now sucessfully installed Spatiocyte.
-We can now attempt to run a simple 1D diffusion model in written in python, 1D.py:
+We can now attempt to run a simple 1D diffusion model in written in Python, 1D.py:

 ::